 Vesting tokens cannot do anything except have the vested fraction claimed, depending on the percentage of the vesting time that has passed.
 Thus, they cannot participate in locking, registration, or governance.
-They cannot be transferred.
+They cannot be transferred except with approval.

 There are two reasons that vesting tokens cannot participate in registration or governance: